Walpole High School

 Walpole High School (WHS) is a four-year public high school in Walpole, Massachusetts, United States, within Norfolk County.
 The school educates students grades 9 through 12 and is the only high school in the Walpole Public School district.
 As of 2013, the school has about 1,300 students and over 90 faculty and staff members.
 The campus is located one mile from downtown Walpole on Common Street.

 The school is mainly focused on college preparatory subjects, with over 90 percent of its graduates typically going on to higher education.
 It is accredited is by the New England Association of Secondary Schools.

-WHS was founded in 1870; the current building was originally built in 1907 and underwent a major renovation/addition in 2000-2002 thereby adding many new classrooms, labs, a new library, and cafeteria as well as a general modernization of the interior.
+Walpole High School was founded in 1870 and the current building was originally built in 1907 and has undergone several expansions and renovations.

 Curriculum

 Walpole High School offers many academic courses in various levels to challenge students in English, foreign language, history, mathematics and sciences.

 The former assistant superintendent, Jean Kenney stated in 2015 that almost every student takes at least two years of foreign language instruction even though the high school only requires one year.
-As of 2015, foreign languages offered included French, German, Latin, Mandarin Chinese, and Spanish.
-That year, about 600 students studied Spanish, about 150 studied French, about 100 studied Latin, about 45 students studied German, and about 30 studied Chinese.
+As of 2026, foreign languages offered included French, Latin, and Spanish.
+In 2015, about 600 students studied Spanish, about 150 studied French, about 100 studied Latin, about 45 students studied German, and about 30 studied Chinese.
 Kenney stated in 2015 that many students take at least two foreign languages.
 The former chairperson of foreign languages, George Watson, promoted establishing German classes, saying that there was a need to offer a foreign language not in the Romance languages.
 As of 2015, few other schools in Massachusetts offered German.

-Additionally, WHS offers an extensive choice of electives and AP classes covering all academic areas.
+Additionally, Walpole High School offers an extensive choice of electives and AP classes covering all academic areas.

 Extracurricular activities

-Walpole High School offers extracurricular activities including varsity level sports, a student council, a robotics team, an annual film festival, a dance company, a best buddies club, a speech and debate team, an orchestra, a band, a chorus, and a theatre program.
+Walpole High School offers extracurricular activities including varsity level sports, a student council, a robotics team, an annual film festival, a dance company, a speech and debate team, an orchestra, a band, a chorus, and a theatre program.
 The school also offers a television program in a television studio.

 Controversies

 The school's sports teams were named "Rebels" in 1966, leading to decades of incorporation of the confederate flag and singing "Dixie" in sporting events and hazing rituals.
-After criticism that these glorified the confederate cause of slavery, the flag was banned in the 1980s, and the "Rebels" name was removed by the School Committee in 2020, during the uprise of the Black Lives Matter movement and George Floyd protests.
+After criticism that these glorified the confederate cause of slavery, the flag was banned in 1994, and the "Rebels" name was removed by the School Committee in 2020, during the uprise of the Black Lives Matter movement and George Floyd protests.
 In April 2021, after a student and staff vote, Walpole High School adapted a new mascot, "Timberwolves".